|

 Credit:SEKIGAHARA MEMORIAL

-A variety of tours available at the memorial hall - from daily routes that depart at regular times to tours that visit the historical sites of samurai, such as the Tokugawa Ieyasu Route and the Ishida Mitsunari Route.
+A variety of tours are available at the memorial hall - from daily routes that depart at regular times to tours that visit the historical sites of samurai, such as the Tokugawa Ieyasu Route and the Ishida Mitsunari Route.
 Each route has explanations from a professional guide.
 The surrounding cycling routes are also very engaging!
 The memorial hall offers bicycle rentals and the chance to wear the armor of one of Japan's great generals.
 An experience history lovers are sure to enjoy!

 Editor's recommendation: A visit here is a must for Japanese history lovers!